Followers

 Fort Mifflin

-Arguably longest active defense of a post under siege in the war was also one of the least celebrated.
-We will try to move the needle in the direction of celebration.
-Fort Mifflin lies on the Delaware River, in today's South Philadelphia, at a place called Mud Island.
-Construction on the fort began in 1772 to bar the approach to the city.
-Ironically the original construction was under the famous British engineer officer Captain John Montessor.
-The fort was completed in 1777 under the direction of American Major General Thomas Mifflin, from whom it draws its name.
-It protected a line of water obstacles that stretched across the river to sister fort, Fort Mercer, in New Jersey.
+Arguably, the longest active defense of a post under siege in the war was also one of the least celebrated.
+We will try to shift the focus toward celebration.
+Fort Mifflin is located on the Delaware River, in what is now South Philadelphia, at a place called Mud Island.
+Construction on the fort began in 1772 to block access to the city.

 Maj Gen Thomas Mifflin